Appearance

 OVERLOADING CONTEXT

-Adding Images as Context
+Adding files as context

-Method 1: File Upload
+Method 1: File upload

 - Select the file you want to upload from your computer

-Method 2: Copy and Paste
+Method 2: Copy and paste

 - Click in the chat input area